piepdx/pie-cookbook/notes/space/space-minimal-valuable.md

 ![PIE's kitchen "table"](/source/images/pie-kitchen-table.jpg)

 Potential investors walking into the space shouldn't see opulence.
 They should see a situation that they want to help your startups escape.
 The space should inspire the thought that "We need to get you out of here."

+## IKEA is your friend

+Don't make furnishings a major line item